 By using a template, the top-level management can define the deviation categories that seem the most crucial in terms of business operations.
 If the data further proves that something should be adjusted, the categories can be altered to fit those immediate needs.

-For more ways to become a better manager and direct your company towards success get a case study introducing how our incident reporting tool was adopted in the Kämp Collection Hotels.
+If you want to broaden your understanding about the importance of incident and observation reporting, check our new blog series about the VUCA framework.
+For more ways to become a better manager and direct your company towards success get a case study introducing how our incident reporting tool was adopted in the Kämp Collection Hotels: